 Spider or purr

-What is spider mites?
+What is spider mite?

 When are they active?